Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Conclusion and future outlook

 \subsection{Acknowledgments}

-We thank Alexander von Rohr, Steve Heim and Christian Fiedler for their valuable feedback and many interesting discussions.
+We thank Lucas Rath, Steve Heim, Alexander von Rohr, and Christian Fiedler for the valuable feedback and many interesting discussions.
 This work has been supported in part by the Max Planck Society and in part by the Cyber Valley initiative.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting A. René Geist.